The behavioral approach employed by leaders to influence, motivate, and direct their followers

 Democratic leadership is one of the most popular and effective leadership styles because of its ability to provide lower-level employees a voice making it equally important in the organization.
 It is a style that resembles how decisions are made in company boardrooms.
 Democratic leadership can culminate in a vote to make decisions.

-Democratic leadership also involves delegation of authority to other people who determine work assignments.
+Democratic leadership also involves the delegation of authority to other people who determine work assignments.
 It utilizes the skills and experiences of team members in carrying out tasks.

 The democratic leadership style encourages creativity and engagement of team members, which often leads to high job satisfaction and high productivity.
 However, establishing a consensus among team members can be time-consuming and costly, especially in cases where decisions need to be made swiftly.